ShichengGao11/CSCI-567-project/README.md

 ## How to reproduce the project
 - Download the datasets from the link at the end of Readme.
-- Change the path in the jupyter notebook
+- Change the path in the jupyter notebook.
-- Change the hyper-parameters in the configuration part
+- Change the hyper-parameters in the configuration part.
+- If you do not have wandb, you can ignore it, or you can add your key into the secret.
 - Train your own model!